2000 Philippine campaign against the Moro Islamic Liberation Front: Military operations

 The AFP modified its primary internal security operation plan, Balangai, shifting attention from the communist insurgency to the Muslim secessionists.
 The AFP Southern Command, responsible for the areas in which the MILF operated, prepared contingency plan Sovereign Shield.

 Eight military operations were prepared and implemented as the campaign progressed.
 These were:

 Preliminary operations

 Operation Valiancy

-The 6th Infantry Division of the Philippine Army moved against the MILF forces in the Talayan-Shariff Aguak-Datu Piang area in Maguindanao and captured Camp Omar, its third largest camp located there.
+The 6th Infantry Division of the Philippine Army moved against the MILF forces in the Talayan-Shariff Aguak-Datu Piang area in Maguindanao (now Maguindanao del Sur) and captured Camp Omar, its third largest camp located there.
 Camp Omar served as the headquarters of the 206th BIAF brigade under Ameril Umbra Kato and defended by 500 guerrillas.
 Camp Jabal Uhob, another MILF camp was also captured during the operation, which took two days.

 Operation Audacity

 Philippine Army units moved to free the Carmen-Banilasan complex in the province of Cotabato from MILF presence and deny their freedom of movement in the area.
 The operation met its objective.